DarkGhostHunter/Passless/README.md

 }
 ```

-> Since there is no password check in the login form, you may want to add a throttler to your Login route to avoid Mail asphyxiation.
+> Since there is no password check in the login form, you may want to add a throttler middleware like `throttle:60,3` to your Login route to avoid Mail asphyxiation.

 ## Configuration